 Chandelier by Sia

 Click Here for tab for Chandelier by Sia

-This is a pop song from Australian singer/songwriter Sia and was a promotional single from her sixth album ‘1000 Forms of Fear.
-The accompanying music video features the incredibly talented American dancer Maddie Ziegler and has amassed over 2 billion views on YouTube which has contributed massively to the song’s commercial success.
+This is a pop song from Australian singer/songwriter Sia and was a promotional single from her sixth album 1000 Forms of Fear.
+The accompanying music video features the incredibly talented American dancer Maddie Ziegler and has amassed over 2 billion views on YouTube, which contributed massively to the song’s commercial success.

 Bad Romance by Lady Gaga

 Click Here for tab for Bad Romance by Lady Gaga